canyon289/sweetgreen/the_sweetlife/why_me.md

 # Why Me

-I believe there's three things I can bring for sweetgreen,
+I believe there is three things I can bring for sweetgreen,

 * A wide breath of prior experience in programming, statistics, manufacturing, and supply chain
 * A willingness to continue learning at a rapid rate
 * A strong desire to grow with a great team

-I regularly strive to expand my knowledge and techincal ability, and share that understanding with others.
+I regularly strive to expand my knowledge and technical ability, and share that understanding with others.
 A relevant example is this blog post written on
 [optimizing supply chains with Bayesian Statistics](http://canyon289.github.io/BayesianDecisionMaking.html#bayesian-decision-making-in-supply-chain)